 Women’s Vests and Insulated Layers

-• Smartwool Smartloft Vest with merino wool lining, wind and water resistant.
+- Smartwool Smartloft Vest with merino wool lining, wind and water resistant.
 I have worn this vest to hike, bike, run, ski and snowshoe.
-Pros: layers easily with a shell or as a baselayer for multiple seasons.
+Layers easily with a shell or as a baselayer for multiple seasons.

-• Marmot Women’s LT Vest -a lightweight, insulated vest with zippered pockets and adjustable hem.
-Pros: perfect spring weight vest over a baselayer.
+- Marmot Women’s LT Vest -a lightweight, insulated vest with zippered pockets and adjustable hem.
+Perfect spring weight vest over a baselayer.

 Outdoor Gear | Osprey Packs

 For a comfortable, durable pack, Osprey packs are my go to.
-In the past ten years, I have purchased five Osprey packs – both for work and recreation, each of which have exceeded my expectations.
 Osprey’s focus on sustainable design includes an investment in recycled fabrics, water repellent treatment made without PFAs, and reduced environmental impact.
 Find your best fit with Osprey’s Packfinder and Osprey Best Sellers.

 Multi-Sport Packs